Azure-Samples/api-management-schema-import/README.md

     * Replace schemaLocation with a reference to a well-formed ARM schema resource: foo.xsd -> /schemas/foo, foo_1_2.xsd -> /schemas/foo-1-2
     * Build dependency graph between all schema files
     * Write single json document in the output file with property names corresponding to file names and property values corresponding to ARM names in the order of dependency.
 Example: foo.xsd depends on foo_1_2.xsd. upload-plan.json should contain: { "foo_1_2.xsd": "foo-1-2", "foo.xsd": "foo" }
-* The tool fails on the first error with the descriptive error message in standard output
+* The tool fails on the first error with the descriptive error message in standard output.

 ### PowerShell tool to upload generated XML Schemas
 This Powershell script(uploadschemas.ps1) provides the following features: